 - Magnificat in D Rafi Bellamy Plaice 0:51

-- Rafi’s voice will be soaring high over Brighton in September when he is the soloist for a midair mass celebrated with the Wagner Group of Churches on the British Airways i360.
+- Rafi’s voice could be heard soaring high over Brighton in September 2018 when he was the soloist for a midair mass celebrated with the Wagner Group of Churches on the British Airways i360.

-- Rafi and Ischia were invited to perform two hymns for BBC1’s Songs of Praise – Be Thou My Guardian and The Lord is My Shepherd (Goodall).
-These were recorded in York in early July for broadcast later in the summer.
+- In June 2018 Rafi and Ischia were invited to perform two hymns for BBC1’s Songs of Praise – Be Thou My Guardian and The Lord is My Shepherd (Goodall).
+These were recorded in York in early July and broadcast in late 2018 and early 2019.

-- Following his appearance at the launch of Andrew Lloyd Webber’s autobiography in March, Rafi was asked in June to sing at the musical celebration for Andrew’s birthday, live at the Royal Chelsea Hospital.
+- Following his appearance at the launch of Andrew Lloyd Webber’s autobiography in March 2018, Rafi was asked to sing at the musical celebration for Andrew’s birthday in the following June, live at the Royal Chelsea Hospital.
 Together with American soprano, Megan Picerno, he sang Andrew’s Pie Jesu, accompanied by the Royal Philharmonic Concert Orchestra.

 - The prestigious Tanglewood Festival in Massachusetts invited Rafi to be the treble soloist for Leonard Bernstein’s Chichester Psalms, as part of the composer’s centenary celebrations.
 The performance took place on Sunday July 15th 2018, with the Boston Symphony Orchestra, conducted by Andris Nelsons.
 Chichester Psalms was commissioned from Bernstein by Chichester Cathedral for the Southern Cathedral’s Festival in 1965.
 So it’s very appropriate that Rafi was chosen for this great honour.

-- The BBC have broadcast two services from Lancing College Chapel, featuring Rafi’s current choir, The Lancing College Chapel Choir, under the direction of Neil Cox.
+- In early 2018 the BBC broadcast two services from Lancing College Chapel, featuring Rafi’s current choir, The Lancing College Chapel Choir, under the direction of Neil Cox.
 On Saturday April 28th the choir recorded Evensong at 1.30pm for later broadcast on Radio 3.
 The following morning, Sunday Worship was broadcast live on Radio 4 from the Chapel, beginning at 7.45am.

-- Rafi was invited to perform at the London launch of Andrew Lloyd Webber’s autobiography Unmasked at the New London Theatre in March.
-He sang ‘Pie Jesu’ with the Australian soprano Anna O’Byrne, best known for her role as Christine in The Phantom of the Opera and currently starring in The Woman in White at the Charing Cross Theatre.
+- Rafi was invited to perform at the London launch of Andrew Lloyd Webber’s autobiography Unmasked at the New London Theatre in March 2018.
+He sang ‘Pie Jesu’ with the Australian soprano Anna O’Byrne, best known for her role as Christine in The Phantom of the Opera.

 - The BBC website contains a link to the duet that Rafi sang with Ischia Gooda, Young Girl Chorister of the Year, at the conclusion of the final of BBC Radio 2 Young Chorister of the Year 2017, John Rutter’s ‘I Will Sing With the Spirit’.